-- Tabling programs that provide information on healthy relationships (e.g. Heart Health Week), consent and sexual health (e.g. Self-Care Spring Break), as well as attending programs and events to provide resources (both in person and virtually). - Provide marketing materials on these topics, such as flyers, posters, bulletin boards, news items, prepackaged programs, and resource cards that include warning signs of gender-based violence, students' rights, and resources on and off campus.
+- Provided resources at tabling events and other programs (both in person and virtually). - Provided marketing materials, such as flyers, posters, bulletin boards, news items, prepackaged programs, and resource cards that include warning signs of gender-based violence, students' rights, and resources on and off campus.
 These are displayed across campus and handed out at various events and programs (in person and virtually). - Posted various content on SSU social media platforms on these topics during awareness months and throughout the year.